-Speed dependent wipers: When the wiper control is set on the intermittent settings, the speed of the wipers will automatically adjust with the vehicle speed.
-The faster your vehicle is travelling the faster the wipers will go.
+Speed dependent wipers (if equipped): When the wiper control is set to any of the interval settings except the longest pause setting, the pause time between wiping will automatically adjust with the vehicle speed.
+The faster your vehicle is travelling the shorter the pause time between wipes will become.